yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2023/index.md

 <!--more-->

 ## Aliens and ghosts are real!
-And they run on Unreal Engine
+And they run on Unreal Engine!

-The wait was long but worth it, another game in the charming Pikmin franchise is finally arriving on Earth, just in time to join the wave of UFO declarations!
+The wait was long but worth it.
+Another game in the charming Pikmin franchise has finally arrived on Earth, just in time to join the wave of UFO reports!

 {{< imgs
 	"./pk1.png| Imagine a cross-over with Toy Story, it would explain The Claw!
 (Pikmin 4)"
   >}}

 This time, `Pikmin 4` decided to use Unreal Engine 4, which guarantees good performance and quality on the Switch.
-This engine also guarantees headaches implementing its particular interest in sparse textures and the stability problems it introduces to NVIDIA GPU users running Vulkan, as previous Unreal Engine 4 games have demonstrated.
+This engine also guarantees headaches for emulating its use of sparse textures, as well guaranteeing instability for NVIDIA GPU users running Vulkan, as previous games have demonstrated.

-As you can expect, there’s a lot of work to do to improve compatibility on games running this particular popular engine.

-[byte[]](https://github.com/liamwhite) took the first blow, by finding which part of the texture cache code caused a regression {{< gh-hovercard "11093" "affecting stability" >}} strong enough to cause device losses (the driver cutting off the GPU from rendering, resulting in an emulator crash) on NVIDIA GPUs.
+[byte[]](https://github.com/liamwhite) identified and fixed a regression caused by a recent change to the texture cache which severely {{< gh-hovercard "11093" "impacted stability" >}} on NVIDIA GPUs, causing constant device losses (the driver cutting off the GPU from rendering, resulting in an emulator crash).

 {{< imgs
 	"./pk2.png| Moss seems tired (Pikmin 4)"
   >}}

-[emufan](https://github.com/GPUCode) followed up, he identified that hardcoding the total number of texture buffers to `16` was causing crashes in some Unreal Engine 4 games and {{< gh-hovercard "11098" "bumped up the count" >}} to `32`.
+[emufan](https://github.com/GPUCode) found that hardcoding the total number of texture buffers to `16` was causing crashes in some Unreal Engine 4 games and {{< gh-hovercard "11098" "bumped up the count" >}} to `32`.

 {{< single-title-imgs
     "Good thing this game didn't cross paths with Pikmin (Master Detective Archives: RAIN CODE)"